UsmanAbdulhanan/BoidsImplementation/README.md

 This is my version of implementation of flockingbirds algorithm, is done in three steps:

-Separation – Avoid crowding neighbors.
+Separation – Avoid crowding neighbors.\n
-Alignment – Steer toward the average heading of neighbors.
-Cohesion – Move toward the average position of neighbors.
+Alignment – Steer toward the average heading of neighbors.\n Cohesion – Move toward the average position of neighbors.

 ![image](https://github.com/user-attachments/assets/64abb906-9e68-43bb-9baf-c2136886de3a)